Water Saving Tips: Outdoors

 Outside Your Home:

 - Plant more shrubs and less grass.
-Shrubs and ground cover require less maintenance and less water and provide year-round greenery.
+Mature shrubs and ground covers require less maintenance and water while providing year-round greenery.

 - Install a shut-off nozzle on your hose.

-- Wash your car by wetting it quickly, turn off the spray, then wash it with soapy water from a bucket.
+- Wash your car by wetting it quickly.
+Then, turn off the spray and wash with soapy water from a bucket.
 Rinse quickly.

 - Never use a hose to clean dirt off pavement.
 Use a broom.